emekaorjiani/flamingbot/README.md

-# SteemBot
+# flamingBot
-SteemBot provides real-time automation on top of [Steem blockchain](https://steem.io/) with a very simple API.
+FlamingBot provides real-time automation on top of [Steem blockchain](https://steem.io/) with a very simple API.
 You can use it to quickly bootstrap an automated task with Steem without having much understanding about the node's mechanism and tricky API.

 This library is basically an abstraction on top of the official JavaScript library of Steem, called [Steem-js](https://github.com/steemit/steem-js) which is somehow a low-level API and is not easy to be used for newcomers of the platform.